Pieds-noirs: Flight to mainland France

-Thus, the repatriated Pieds-Noirs frequently felt "disaffected" from French society.
+Thus, the repatriated pieds-noirs frequently felt "disaffected" from French society.
 They also suffered from a sense of alienation stemming from the French government's changed position towards Algeria.
 Until independence, Algeria was legally a part of France; after independence many felt that they had been betrayed and were now portrayed as an "embarrassment" to their country or to blame for the war.
-Most Pied-Noirs felt a powerful sense of loss and a longing for their lost homeland in Algeria.
-The American author Claire Messud remembered seeing her pied-noir father, a lapsed Catholic crying while watching Pope John Paul II deliver a Mass on his TV.
+Most pieds-noirs felt a powerful sense of loss and a longing for their lost homeland in Algeria.
+The American author Claire Messud remembered seeing her pied-noir father, a lapsed Catholic, crying while watching Pope John Paul II deliver a Mass on his TV.
 When asked why, Messud père replied: "Because when I last heard the mass in Latin, I thought I had a religion, and I thought I had a country."
-Messud noted that the novelist Albert Camus, himself a pied-noir, had often written of his love for the sea-shores and mountains of Algeria, declaring Algeria was a place that was a part of his soul, feelings she noted mirrored those of other pied-noirs for whom Algeria was the only home they had ever known.
+Messud noted that the novelist Albert Camus, himself a pied-noir, had often written of his love for the sea-shores and mountains of Algeria, declaring Algeria was a place that was a part of his soul, feelings she noted mirrored those of other pieds-noirs for whom Algeria was the only home they had ever known.

-Pied-Noirs who remained
+Pieds-noirs who remained

-In the aftermath of the war, some Pied-Noirs chose to remain in Algeria with the Pied-Noir population recorded at standing around 200,000 in October 1962.
-This was found to have dropped to around 50,000 by 1965.
+In the aftermath of the war, some pieds-noirs chose to remain in Algeria; their population was recorded at standing around 200,000 in October 1962.
+By 1965 their population had dropped to around 50,000.

-Under the Algerian Nationality Code of 1963, Pied-Noirs were permitted to obtain Algerian citizenship, but political reluctance by the FLN and the slowness of the process prompted some Pied-Noirs to emigrate over choosing citizenship.
-In 1965, it was believed over 500 European persons had applied for Algerian citizenship, with 200 having been born in Algeria.
+Under the Algerian Nationality Code of 1963, pieds-noirs were permitted to obtain Algerian citizenship, but political reluctance by the FLN and the slowness of the process prompted some pieds-noirs to emigrate over choosing citizenship.
+In 1965, it was believed more than 500 ethnic European persons had applied for Algerian citizenship, with 200 having been born in Algeria.
+During the 1980s, social affairs counselors at the French embassy in Algiers encouraged elderly pied-noirs living alone to migrate to mainland France in order to rejoin their relatives.

-In recent decades, it has been harder to determine the total population of Pied-Noir heritage in Algeria.
-In 1979, La Monde journalist Daniel Junqua put the population as being around 3,000.
-In 1993, French historian Hélène Bracco claimed the population to be higher at around 30,000 but were mostly elderly.
+In recent decades, it has been harder to determine the total population of pied-noir heritage in Algeria due to inconsistent data.
+In 1979, Le Monde journalist Daniel Junqua put the population as being around 3,000.
+In 1993, French historian Hélène Bracco claimed the population to be higher at around 30,000 but noted most were elderly.
 Lingering political instability and events such as the Algerian civil war prompted many remaining Algerians of European descent to leave the country and apply for citizenship of France.
-The French Consulate in Algiers recorded that around 300 persons of European descent remain in the country, whereas an Algerian census company recorded the number as higher.
+In 2008, the French Consulate in Algiers recorded that around 300 persons of European descent remain in the country, whereas an Algerian census company recorded the number as higher.
+The Association of French People Abroad (ADFE) based in Oran claimed that the total number stood around 4,500 in 2008.
+French journalist Pierre Daum documented that small communities of pied-noirs who have acquired Algerian citizenship remain in large cities such as Algiers and have integrated themselves into Algerian society.